Managing Your Account

 - How can I make a one-time payment?

-You can make a one-time online payment by logging in to your account and clicking on the “Pay Now” button next to your auto loan.
+You can make a one-time online payment by signing in to your account and clicking on the “Pay Now” button next to your auto loan.
 Next, click the “One-time Payments” button and follow the directions.
 You will need your bank account information to complete the transaction.

 - How do I set up recurring payments?

-You can set up recurring payments by logging in to your account and clicking the “Pay Now” button next to your auto loan.
+You can set up recurring payments by signing in to your account and clicking the “Pay Now” button next to your auto loan.
 Next, follow the directions in the Payments screen, and select the frequency type as monthly.
 You will need your routing and account number to complete the transaction.

 - Can I change my payment due date?